-Students who take the DLM alternate assessment can indicate their response through whatever means allowed.
+Students who take the DLM alternate assessment can indicate their response through any means allowed.
 Sometimes test administrators need to think creatively about how to support students with different means of expressive communication.
-Contact your assessment coordinator for help thinking through ideas for specific student situations and what methods can be employed to provide access to a student with complex needs.
+Contact your assessment coordinator for help with thinking through ideas for specific student situations and the methods that can be employed to provide access for a student with complex needs.